The current state of heat network regulations

 What are the timescales of regulation coming in?

-When
+When |

-What
+What |

-Summer 2023
+2023

-(where we are now)
+2024 (where we are now) |

-Ofgem will release further consultations and supporting webinars on future regulation to ensure regulation is implemented effectively, appropriately, and fair for suppliers and residents.
+Ofgem are due to carry out further consultations in the autumn and deliver supporting webinars on future regulation to ensure regulation is implemented effectively, appropriately, and fairly for suppliers and residents. |

-Spring 2025
+Spring 2025 |

-The first stage of regulation will come in, focussing on customer protection.
+The first stage of regulation will come in, focusing on customer protection.
 This will include the provision of services relating to transparency of information, vulnerable customer protection, and metering.
 Ofgem will also start collecting pricing data from registered heat suppliers to understand the state of the industry to establish appropriate regulation in this area.
-The Energy Ombudsman and Citizens Advice services will also be available to all heat network residents.
+The Energy Ombudsman and Citizens Advice services will also be available to all heat network residents. |

-2026
+2026 |

-What is Insite doing in the meantime?
+What is Insite Energy doing in the meantime?